 - Advises manufacturers and distributors of cleaning products, automotive fluids, and other chemical products on designing product labeling and Safety Data Sheets to comply with Hazard Communication labeling regulations.

-- Representing a domestic manufacturing trade association before a state OSHA counterpart agency to negotiate and implement workplace exposure regulations for the industry’s workers.
+- Representing a domestic manufacturing trade association before a state OSHA counterpart to negotiate and implement workplace exposure regulations for the industry’s workers.
 Obtained key industry-specific provisions to allow the industry’s manufacturing base to remain viable in that state.

 - Successfully coordinated multi-industry efforts to discourage a state from adopting workplace exposure standards and compliance regulations more restrictive than those of federal OSHA.